forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### References Events around the 2014 Revolution

-##### Marples 2020
+##### Morales 2014
-David R. Marples, The Maidan Revolution in Ukraine, <https://www.e-ir.info/2020/07/01/the-maidan-revolution-in-ukraine/>
+Javier Morales – Universidad Europea, Madrid, *There will be no winners in Ukraine if the new political leadership fails to protect the interests of all citizens*, February 24th, 2014, <https://blogs.lse.ac.uk/europpblog/2014/02/24/there-will-be-no-winners-in-ukraine-if-the-new-political-leadership-fails-to-protect-the-interests-of-all-citizens/>

 ##### Marples 2017
 Marples, David R. "Ukraine in Conflict."
 An Analytical Chronicle, London: E-International Relations (2017). <https://www.e-ir.info/wp-content/uploads/2017/05/Ukraine-in-Conflict-E-IR.pdf>

+##### Marples 2020
+David R. Marples, The Maidan Revolution in Ukraine, <https://www.e-ir.info/2020/07/01/the-maidan-revolution-in-ukraine/>

-##### Nitsova
+##### Nitsova 2021
 Silviya Nitsova (2021) Why the Difference?
 Donbas, Kharkiv and Dnipropetrovsk After Ukraine’s Euromaidan Revolution, Europe-Asia Studies, 73:10, 1832-1856, DOI: 10.1080/09668136.2021.1912297 <https://doi.org/10.1080/09668136.2021.1912297>

-##### Morales 2014
-Javier Morales – Universidad Europea, Madrid, *There will be no winners in Ukraine if the new political leadership fails to protect the interests of all citizens*, February 24th, 2014, <https://blogs.lse.ac.uk/europpblog/2014/02/24/there-will-be-no-winners-in-ukraine-if-the-new-political-leadership-fails-to-protect-the-interests-of-all-citizens/>